Configure test suites

 The response contains a JSON object with the CI/CD configuration for the selected InsuranceSuite application.
 For each build, check the suites

-parameter.
-It contains details of the configured test suites:
+object.
+It contains the following details of the configured test suites:

 suiteName